Eleganceinfolab/app_upgrader_flutter/README.md

 | WINDOWS | &#10060; No | &#9989; Yes |

 ## Widgets
 The widgets come in two flavors: alert or card.
-The [UpgradeAlert](#alert-example) widget is used to display the popup alert prompt, and the [UpgradeCard](#card-example) widget is used to display the inline material design card.
+The [AppUpgradeAlert](#alert-example) widget is used to display the popup alert prompt, and the [AppUpgradeCard](#card-example) widget is used to display the inline material design card.

 There are three buttons displayed to the user: IGNORE, LATER, and UPDATE NOW.